 This is a sponsored conversation written by me on behalf of PEOPLE®, InStyle®, and Sunset®.
 The opinions and text are all mine.

 I spend a lot of time talking about food, but rarely talk about my “other” life.
 During the day I work as a psychotherapist, seeing patients and helping them work towards a better quality of life.

 To say the very least, things are hectic.
 I essentially work two full time jobs, make sure to spend quality time with my friends, family and husband and am planning for the little bundle of joy.

 While I spend a lot of time prioritizing my tasks and managing my time, I always make time for ME.
 As a therapist, and just as a human being, I can’t stress enough how important it is to set aside time for yourself to refocus, reframe and decompress.

 Fresh fruit soaked in refreshing lemonade and sparkling wine.
 However, since I have been pregnant, I replaced the sparkling wine with peach and strawberry flavored sparkling water.
 I get all the bubbles with none of the alcohol.

-Even during the winter months, I can pick up a copy of PEOPLE, InStyle, or Sunset, snuggle up on the couch and whip up a batch of my Winter Sangria, take a soak in a bubble bath or even tote it along to a pedicure.
+Even during the winter months, I can pick up a copy of PEOPLE, InStyle, or Sunset, snuggle up on the couch and whip up a batch of my Red Wine Sangria, take a soak in a bubble bath or even tote it along to a pedicure.

 What are the benefits of self-care?